AmericanRedCross/GeoForce/Docs/icons-with-fontcustom.md

 https://github.com/AmericanRedCross/GeoForce/blob/0ee9743712fab6ddfddf3df7eada23d567e967c8/GeoAngular/app/index.html#L411

-Note that it removes all spaces, & signs, and commas.
+Note that it removes all spaces, & signs, parenthesis, and commas.

 First thing you want to do is get an SVG for the sector you want to add. put that in: